bilalshafqat42/friends/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+// expo speech for audio
+// colors global varialbles constants
+// no progress bar on flatlist of learning
+// remove header and footer
+// progress bar package

+// navigation forward and backward in expo router
+// component details on the behalf of id